-So where does this leave the dream of an ever-closer union between member states of the EU?
+So where does Britain’s impending exit leave the dream of an ever-closer union between member states of the EU?
 Is fulfillment of that dream still possible?
-Has Britain successfully obstructed the forward march toward a United States of Europe?
-No doubt some in Europe will embrace that belief.
-After all, Britain makes the second-largest contribution to the EU after Germany.

 Unknown to political and religious leaders in Europe, Bible prophecy shows that this will happen—although with very different consequences than those in the minds of today’s European leaders.
-There will be a United States of Europe that is described as “the beast” that can rise in no other place on earth except Europe (read Revelation 17).
+The union of nations described as “the beast” in Revelation 17 can arise in no other place on earth except Europe.

 In 554 Emperor Justinian accomplished the dream and became emperor of a short-lived, nominally Christian empire.

 In 962 Otto the Great rejuvenated the Charlemagne Empire as the first fully German Reich, or empire.
-He was crowned by Pope John VII and labeled his empire as the Holy Roman Empire of the German Nation—thus making Germany Europe’s power center.
+He was crowned by Pope John VII and labeled his empire as the Holy Roman Empire of the German Nation—thus making Germany the power center of Europe.

 In the 16th century, the medieval ideal of a united empire embracing the entire Christian world was pursued unsuccessfully by Habsburg Emperor Charles V.